apache/incubator-retired-pirk/releasing.md

 If any -1 (binding) votes are entered, then address them such that the voter changes their vote to a +1 (binding) or cancel the vote, [roll back the release candidate](#how-to-roll-back-a-release-candidate), fix the issues, and start over with [creating the candidate artifacts](#create-the-candidate-release-artifacts) (including re-voting within the Apache Pirk community on dev@pirk.apache.incubator.org).

 Once 72 hours has passed (which is generally preferred) and/or at least three +1 (binding) votes have been cast with no -1 (binding) votes, send an email closing the vote and pronouncing the release candidate a success.
+Please use the subject: `[RESULT][VOTE]: Apache Pirk <release version> Release`

 	The Apache Pirk <release version> vote is now closed and has passed as follows: